Multivariate confluent Vandermonde with G-Arnoldi and applications: Introduction

 Besides the application of V+A to various problems, extensions of V+A have also been proposed.
 For example, the multivariate version of V+A is discussed in \cite{aukl:2021,hoka:2020,zhna:2023} and the univariate confluent V+A is proposed in \cite{nizz:2023}.
 The confluent V+A facilitates us to include additional information of the derivative of $f$ to compute the approximation polynomial, and \cite{nizz:2023} demonstrates various applications of the univariate confluent V+A.

 In this paper, we shall present a multivariate confluent V+A which can use both the function values as well as higher-order partial derivatives of $f$ to generate a multivariate approximation polynomial.
 Besides the technical generalization of the univariate confluent V+A, we also introduce a general and application-dependent $G$-orthogonalization in the Arnoldi process \cite{lirc:2004rept}.
-We shall demonstrate with several applications including the multivariate Hermite least-squares problem and solving PDEs with various boundary conditions in irregular domains that, by specifying an application-related $G$-inner product in the Gram-Schmidt process within the Arnoldi process, the desired approximate multivariate polynomial as well as its certain partial derivatives can be computed accurately from a well-conditioned least-squares problem whose coefficient matrix is orthonormal.
-Similarly to the univariate case, the desired multivariate polynomial is represented in a discrete $G$-orthogonal polynomials basis which has an explicit recurrence, and therefore, facilitates the user to evaluate function values and certain partial derivatives at new nodes efficiently.
+The general framework of applying this application-dependent $G$-orthogonalization multivariate confluent V+A to various problems will be presented in Section \ref{subsec:Ginner}; in particular, we shall demonstrate numerical results from several applications including the multivariate Hermite least-squares problem and solving PDEs with various boundary conditions in irregular domains.
+These applications imply that, by specifying an application-related $G$-inner product in the Gram-Schmidt (GS) process within the Arnoldi process, the desired approximate multivariate polynomial as well as its certain partial derivatives can be computed accurately from a well-conditioned least-squares problem whose coefficient matrix is orthonormal.
+Similar to the univariate case, the desired multivariate polynomial is represented in a discrete $G$-orthogonal polynomials basis which has an explicit recurrence, and therefore, facilitates the user to evaluate function values and certain partial derivatives at new nodes efficiently.